Best Things to Do in Sydney — A Local's Guide 2026

 But not the way you think

 Everyone comes for the harbour — and they should.
-But the real magic is beyond the Opera House.
-Find Mrs Macquarie's Chair at dawn, sail at golden hour when the sandstone cliffs glow amber, or cross to the north shore and look back.
-That's the view that stops people in their tracks.
+But the real magic is beyond the Opera House foreshore.
+Find Mrs Macquarie's Chair at dawn, when the sails catch the first light in gold and pale pink and you'll have long stretches of the waterfront almost entirely to yourself.
+Cross to the north shore and look back at the skyline with the Bridge in the foreground.
+That view — from Kirribilli, or from Bradley's Head in the national park — is the one that stops people in their tracks, and most visitors never find it.

 6km · 2 hours · Clifftop coastal path

 If you do one thing in Sydney, make it this.
-Six kilometres of dramatic coastline — ocean pools, hidden beaches, sweeping Pacific views.
-Start at Bondi before 8am when the light is golden and the path is quiet.
-Pass Tamarama, Bronte and Clovelly before finishing at Coogee Beach.
+Six kilometres of dramatic clifftop coastline — ocean pools carved into the sandstone, hidden beaches accessible only on foot, sweeping views of the Pacific, and a quality of light in the morning that makes the walk feel genuinely cinematic.
+Start at Bondi before 8am when the path is quiet and the beach belongs to the ocean swimmers and surfers.

 The Rocks